pingcap/docs/foreign-key.md

 ---
 title: FOREIGN KEY Constraints
-summary: An overview of the usage of FOREIGN KEY Constraints for the TiDB database.
+summary: An overview of the usage of FOREIGN KEY constraints for the TiDB database.
 ---

 # FOREIGN KEY Constraints